Dorizzz0610/doriszhang.cafe/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Doris Zhang's home page☀️"
+title: "Welcome to Doris Zhang's homepage☀️"
 author_profile: true
 redirect_from:
   - /about/